tdar31/Twitch-Moderator-Bot/README.md

     * !song

         *   The following grabs the broadcaster's most recent Last.fm scrobble (song played) and displays it in chat.
-Would require the broadcaster to have last.fm setup on iTunes/Spotify etc.
+It would require the broadcaster to have last.fm setup on iTunes/Spotify etc.  My personal Last.fm account is currently the placeholder account.

 1. **Socials**